hkiyomaru/bicamon/README.md

 Open your browser, and access `localhost:5000`.

-If you can not show the page well, your browser may not support WebGL.
+If you can not show the page well, your browser may not support __WebGL__.
-For more information, please access [caniuse.com](http://caniuse.com/#search=webgl).
+For more information, please check [caniuse.com](http://caniuse.com/#search=webgl).

 ## Test

-I know the cells in your browser are not flashing.
+I know the cells in your browser are not firing.

 I prepared some test programs in the test directory.
-Open new terminal and run the test code to flash cells.
+Open new terminal and run the test script to fire cells.

 ```
 $ python post_test.py